Kawasaki triple: Mach III H1 500

 The market for motorcycles in 1968 was changing from utilitarian transport to more aggressive sporting motorcycles that disregarded fuel economy and noise, in favor of quicker quarter mile times, which were prominently advertised by manufacturers.
-While Kawasaki had an inline-four four-stroke in development, it was not going be ready in time to upstage the 1969 Honda CB750, so instead they moved up the release of their conventional piston port two-stroke triple to "make a real splash".
+While Kawasaki had an inline-four, four-stroke engine in development, it was not going be ready in time to upstage the 1969 Honda CB750, so instead they moved up the release of their conventional piston-port two-stroke triple, with one 2009 writer describing it as "...something that would make a real splash".
 They turned to the N100 Plan, a project begun in June, 1967, whose intent was to design the most powerful production motorcycle engine in the world.
 They first considered increasing the bore of an existing engine but instead created an all-new engine, experimenting with both inline and L cylinder arrangements, with both two and three cylinders.
 They settled on an inline-three arrangement after testing showed that an inline layout did not adversely affect cooling of the middle cylinder.

 The result of this project was the H1 Mach III, with a 15° inclined, inline-triple 498 cc engine, first produced in September, 1968, 14 months after the N100 project began.
 The new model did indeed sell well with young men in the late 1960s, with total production eventually exceeding 110,000 units, though it was unpopular with authorities.
 The bike gave Kawasaki a "rebel" image, "outside the law", which played well with sport bike riders.
 The racing version, the H1R ridden by Ginger Molloy, took second place in the 1970 Grand Prix World Championship.

 The H1 was the first multi-cylinder street motorcycle to use capacitor discharge ignition (CDI) which operated through an automotive style distributor, previously only used in off-road single cylinder motorcycles.
 The first version of this electronic ignition was overly complex and proved unreliable, so Kawasaki gave up on it briefly, using traditional breaker points, one set for each cylinder, in 1972.
 For the 1973 H1D, a redesigned CDI was used, which was more reliable with a hotter spark at lower engine speeds, which in turn made it possible to re-jet the three Mikuni carburetors for a wider power band.
 The US version came with a high handlebar, but a low bar was used in the European market.

 The bike had both detractors and enthusiastic fans, who either complained of poor handling and tendency to wheelie, or praised the power, light weight, and tendency to wheelie.
 For inexperienced riders the two-stroke engine's suddenly increasing power curve, with little response until a rush of power about 5,000 rpm, contributed to this unexpected liftoff of the front wheel, creating "fearsome reputation".
 The Mach III became known to its critics as "dangerous for inexperienced riders".